-Weeknight dinners can’t get any easier than this!
+Weeknight dinners can’t get any easier than this, especially if you are looking for Chinese-inspired take-out recipes!
 This is a dish that will be ready for your family in 30 minutes!
 Total win!

-How to Make and Cook Teriyaki Chicken in the Instant Pot
+How to Make Teriyaki Chicken in the Instant Pot

 - Add the teriyaki sauce to the pot with the chicken and the chicken broth.